Sudden cardiac arrest care at Mayo Clinic

 Your Mayo Clinic care team

-Mayo doctors trained in cardiovascular diseases (cardiologists) and cardiovascular surgery (cardiovascular surgeons), as well as doctors from other specialties, work together to evaluate and treat people who have had sudden cardiac arrest or who have other heart rhythm conditions.
+Mayo doctors trained in cardiovascular medicine (cardiologists) and cardiovascular surgery (cardiovascular surgeons), as well as doctors from other specialties, work together to evaluate and treat people who have had sudden cardiac arrest or who have other heart rhythm conditions.

 Advanced diagnosis and treatment